Cbyernus/SteamVR/Creating-a-Skeletal-Input-Driver.md

 # Overview

-If you are developing an OpenVR driver for a device that is capable of detecting what the user's hand is doing, either implicitly or explicitly, you can provide that information to applications as a stream of skeletal animation through the [IVRDriverInput](https://github.com/ValveSoftware/openvr/wiki/IVRDriverInput-Overview)API.
+If you are developing an OpenVR driver for a device that is capable of detecting what the user's hand is doing, either implicitly or explicitly, you can provide that information to applications as a stream of skeletal animation through the [IVRDriverInput](https://github.com/ValveSoftware/openvr/wiki/IVRDriverInput-Overview) API.
 This page walks through how to use the part of the API that is specific to skeletal animation, and discusses some of the things to consider when implementing this functionality.

 # API Documentation
 ### CreateSkeletonComponent